babylonhealth/ios-playbook/Cookbook/Technical-Documents/Localizations.md

 - `Base language value`: The actual string value corresponding to the first language in the list.
 Placeholders are supported with the `%@` where dynamic values are expected.

-Note: the translations will be done by a third party that has access to lokalise and it should be done and notified by your squad.
+Note: the translations will be done by a third party that has access to Lokalise.
+Your squad should notify them to translate the new strings.

 ### Edit a key/value
 Search and select the key you'd like to update and change any language you need.
 The languages you may not have the values will be marked as `Not-verified` and the translators will take care.